MicroStrategy/rest-api-docs/docs/common-workflows/manage-an-intelligence-server-cluster.md

 ---
-title: Manage an Intelligence Server Cluster
+title: Manage an Intelligence Server cluster
 description: Intelligence Server provides you the functionality to cluster a group of Intelligence Server machines to take advantage of the many benefits available in a clustered environment.
 ---